 We believe our consumers, retailers and distributors rely on us to provide them with high-quality products.
 Therefore, any real or perceived quality or food safety concerns or failures to comply with applicable food regulations and requirements, whether or not ultimately based on fact and whether or not involving us (such as incidents involving our competitors), could cause negative publicity and reduced confidence in our company, brands or products, which could in turn harm our reputation and sales, and could materially adversely affect our business, financial condition, results of operations and cash flows.
-Although we believe we and our manufacturing and co-packing partners on which we rely have rigorous quality control processes in place, there can be no assurance that our products will always comply with our product specifications.
+Although we believe we and our manufacturing and co-packing partners on which we rely have rigorous quality control processes in place, there can be no assurance that our products will always comply with the standards set for our products or that our manufacturing and co-packing partners will comply with our product specifications.
 For example, although we strive to keep our products free of pathogenic organisms, they may not be easily detected and cross-contamination can occur.
 There is no assurance that this health risk will always be preempted by such quality control processes, or that the root cause may occur after the product leaves our control.
 In addition, coconut water is naturally occurring and varies in taste by growing area and season.
 While we attempt to achieve a reasonably consistent taste across all our supply network with each product, there is no guarantee that we will be able to do so, which may result in customer dissatisfaction or complaints about lack of consistency across our product batches.